25 March 2020

-We’ve all become significantly more home-based over the past few weeks as a result of COVID-19.
-This is having far-reaching effects on how we live and work.
-Emmanuel member and productivity coach Karen Eyre-White (nee Eyre, 2003) explores the impact it’s having on our working lives and how we can all find new ways of working which help us to stay productive.
+We’ve all become significantly more home–based over the past few weeks as a result of COVID–19.
+This is having far–reaching effects on how we live and work.
+Emmanuel member & productivity coach Karen Eyre–White (2003) explores its impact on our working lives, and how we can all find new ways of working which help us to stay productive.

 These are times of great change in how we spend our time.
-In a matter of weeks, COVID-19 has overturned our daily routines, changed our social fabric and fundamentally altered our working lives.
-Many of us are now working from home indefinitely, doing the daily battle with server connections, virtual meetings and our burgeoning inboxes, often alongside our spouse and children, and against the backdrop of the wider impact of COVID-19 on our relatives, friends and society.
+In a matter of weeks, COVID–19 has overturned our daily routines, changed our social fabric, and fundamentally altered our working lives.
+Many of us are now working from home indefinitely, doing the daily battle with server connections, virtual meetings & our burgeoning inboxes!
+This is often alongside our spouse & children, and against the backdrop of the wider impact of COVID–19 on our relatives, friends & society.

-If that’s you and your team, and you’re feeling overwhelmed, I can tell you that you are certainly not alone.
-Having graduated from Emma in 2006, I joined the Civil Service and worked my way up to be Chief Executive of a safety regulator – but after the birth of my daughter I wanted to do something I was truly passionate about, so I took the plunge and set up a productivity coaching business, Go Do.
-The businesses and individuals I work with are all grappling with a challenge that’s unique in its scale and impact, with significant implications for productivity, motivation and wellbeing.
+If that’s you & your team, and you’re feeling overwhelmed, I can tell you that you are certainly not alone.
+Having graduated from Emma in 2006, I joined the Civil Service and worked my way up to be Chief Executive of a safety regulator.
+But after the birth of my daughter I wanted to do something I was truly passionate about, so I took the plunge and set up a productivity coaching business: Go Do.
+The businesses & individuals I work with are all grappling with a challenge that’s unique in its scale and impact, with significant implications for productivity, motivation and wellbeing.

 - Creating strong boundaries between home and work helps our brain switch gears more easily.
 Working in a specific place away from distractions, creating a sustainable schedule (and keeping to it), and having a daily ritual when you start work can all help.
 Experiment and see what works for you.